versionpress/versionpress/docs/content/en/developer/testing.md

 1. Set a breakpoint.
 2. Start listening in your IDE.
-3. Launch a debug-enabled script like `npm run tests:unit:debug` (see [package.json](https://github.com/versionpress/versionpress/blob/master/package.json)).
+3. Launch a debug-enabled script (TODO).

 ### PhpStorm example